Vaccines offer hope for faster return to normal life, says PM

-Vaccines offer hope for faster return to normal life, says PMSunday, August 01, 2021
+Vaccines offer hope for faster return to normal life, says PMMonday, August 02, 2021

 |

-KINGSTON, Jamaica — Prime Minister Andrew Holness says the coronavirus (COVID-19) vaccine provides a “ray of hope” for faster recovery and a return to normality as soon as possible.

-As such, he is appealing for all eligible Jamaicans to take the vaccine.
+PRIME Minister Andrew Holness says the novel coronavirus vaccine provides a “ray of hope” for faster recovery and a return to normality as soon as possible, and appealed to all eligible Jamaicans to take the jab.

-The Prime Minister was speaking to journalists at the Norman Manley International Airport in Kingston on Friday, July 30, where he welcomed the arrival of 300,000 doses of AstraZeneca vaccine donated by the United Kingdom (UK).
+The prime minister was speaking at the Norman Manley International Airport in Kingston on Friday when he welcomed the arrival of 300,000 doses of AstraZeneca vaccines donated by the United Kingdom.

 He assured Jamaicans of the safety and efficacy of the vaccines.